-(CNN) -- Here is a look at the life of former Vermont governor and DNC head Howard Dean
+(CNN) -- Here is a look at the life of former Vermont governor Howard Dean.

 Personal: Birth date: November 17, 1948

 Father: Howard Brush Dean, Jr, a stockbroker

 Education: Yale University, B.A., 1971; Albert Einstein College of Medicine, M.D., 1978